zzzzz151/nn-trainer/README.md

 `dataloader/convert[.exe] dataloader/data.txt`

-Set training parameters in train.py and run it
+To train a net, set settings in settings.py and run train.py

-To quantize a net, set parameters in quantize.py and run it
+To quantize a net, set QA and QB in quantize.py and run it